mumble-voip/mumble/docs/dev/build-instructions/build_linux.md

   libzeroc-ice-dev
 ```

+If you intend to include grpc-support for the Mumbe server (murmur), you also have to install the following packages: `libgrpc++-dev` and `protobuf-compiler-grpc`

 If you are using a distribution that is not based on Ubuntu, you probably have to change the command accordingly.

 You will need `cmake` **v3.15 or later**.
 If the version shipped by your distribution is not recent enough, you can install a recent one via the